Coal seam gas water

-- Structures which are dams or levees constructed as part of environmentally relevant activities - EM634
+- Structures which are dams or levees constructed as part of environmentally relevant activities—ESR/2016/1934 (formerly EM634)

-CSG companies applying for an environmental authority must demonstrate via certification from a Registered Professional Engineer of Queensland that the design and construction of their regulated structure meets the hazard assessment requirements.
+CSG companies applying for an EA must demonstrate via certification from a Registered Professional Engineer of Queensland that the design and construction of their regulated structure meets the hazard assessment requirements.

 The guideline also contains a range of ‘model’ conditions that provides performance requirements set by the department including the requirement for CSG operators to maintain a regulated dam register.
-Obtain a template for a regulated dam register.
+Obtain a template for the regulated dam register—ESR/2016/2506.